Krause's Food & the Nutrition Care Process

 Key Features

-- Authored by clinical specialists , ensuring in-depth coverage with many practical and evidence-based recommendations.

-- Sample Nutrition Diagnosis boxes present a problem, its etiology, and its signs and symptoms before concluding with a sample nutrition diagnosis, providing both students and practitioners with real-life scenarios they may encounter in practice.
+- Expert contributors include nearly 50 nationally recognized writers, researchers, and practitioners, each writing on their area of specialization.

+- Clear, logical organization details each step of complete nutritional care from assessment to therapy.

 - UNIQUE!
-Pathophysiology algorithms present the cause, pathophysiology, and medical nutrition management for a variety of disorders and conditions to help you provide optimal nutritional care.
+Pathophysiology algorithms clarify the illness process and to ensure more effective care.

-- Chapters on nutrition in each of the life cycle phases, include:

-- Focus On boxes provide thought-provoking information on key concepts for well-rounded study and further discussion within the classroom.

-- New Directions boxes point you toward additional research on emerging areas in nutrition therapy.
+- New Directions boxes reflect the latest research in emerging areas in nutrition therapy.

-- Clinical Insight boxes expand on clinical information, highlight areas that may go unnoticed, and contain clinical resources for students and practitioners.

-- Chapters on the nutritional care of the low-birth-weight and premature infant feature information on how to support their health, growth, and development.

-- Useful websites direct you to online resources that relate to chapter topics.
+- Clinical Insight boxes and Clinical Scenarios with detailed Sample Nutrition Diagnosis statements help ensure the most accurate and effective interventions in practice.

-- Key terms are defined at the beginning of each chapter and bolded within the text where they are discussed in more detail.
+- Key terms listed at the beginning of each chapter and bolded within the text provide quick access to important nutrition terminology.

+- More than 1,000 self-assessment questions on a companion Evolve website reinforce key textbook content.

 Table of Contents